- What is customer experience management?

 What is customer experience management?

-Customer experience management, also known as CXM or CEM, is the set of strategies that brands employ to create a culture around customers and their needs by gauging how customers feel about the brand throughout the customer life cycle.
+Customer experience management, also known as CXM or CEM, is the set of strategies that brands employ to gauge and improve how customers feel about the brand throughout the customer life cycle.

 CXM implements controls to shape the customers’ perception of the brand as they traverse their journey.
 It also places customers at the organization's heart and prioritizes their satisfaction and loyalty over other organizational goals.
-For instance, CXM relies on voice of the customer (VoC) data to optimize critical touchpoints for better customer engagement.
+One way of improving your brand’s CXM can be through optimizing critical touchpoints for better customer engagement by leveraging insights from voice of customer (VoC) data.

 Why customer experience management is important

 Customer experience data helps brands understand how customers perceive their products and services and whether those customers will continue doing business with them.
-A great customer experience strategy can help brands break down data silos to create a unified view of the customer, enabling benefits that include:
+Managing customer experience through an effective strategy can break down data silos to create a unified view of the customer, enabling benefits that include:

 Customers expect a frictionless experience across channels and devices.
-Using customer experience management, brands can maintain, attract, and engage with customers through targeted marketing, proactive support, and tailored reward and loyalty programs.
+Brands can use CXM to attract and engage with customers through targeted marketing, proactive support and tailored reward & loyalty programs to improve customer retention rates.

 The more satisfied your customers are, the more likely they will recommend your brand to others.
 Customer endorsement is often more influential than marketing campaigns, with nearly 80% of customers reporting that product reviews are an important factor in their buying decisions.